ali1234/rpi-ramdisk/README.md

 ## Compiling

+Before compiling you need to select which image to build.
+The available configs are in the `configs/` subdirectory.
+A good one to start with is rssread.config.
+Select it by running `make rssreader.config` in the root of the repository.

-Running `make` will build everything.
+Running `make` will now build everything.
 Parallel make e.g. `make -j8` is supported and will greatly decrease the kernel build times.

 The submodule build output is redirected to `/dev/null` by default.
 To show it